miketolbert/compliance-service/ADVANCED_APPROACH.md

 To build the compliance service that allows runtime configuration for different state regulations, we can leverage a microservices architecture.
 This architecture will modularize the existing monolith application, making it easier to inject different compliance logic at runtime.
 The core components of this system will include:

 1. **Compliance Service**: The main service responsible for handling compliance checks and transformations.
-2. **Configuration Management**: A service to manage and retrieve compliance rules and mappings for each state.
+2. **Configuration Management Service**: A service to manage and retrieve compliance rules and mappings for each state.
 3. **Schema Transformation Service**: A service that maps data schema to each state's schema.
-4. **Rule Engine**: A dynamic rule engine to evaluate compliance rules.
+4. **Rule Engine Service**: A dynamic rule engine to evaluate compliance rules.
 5. **API Gateway**: Routes requests to appropriate microservices and handles authentication and rate limiting.

 #### 2. Component Breakdown
 - **Compliance Service**: This service will act as the entry point for all compliance-related requests.
 It will validate and process requests based on the current state's compliance rules.
-- **Configuration Management**: A centralized service that stores all state-specific rules and schema mappings in a database (preferably NoSQL for flexibility).
+- **Configuration Management Service**: A centralized service that stores all state-specific rules and schema mappings in a database (preferably NoSQL for flexibility).
 This service will be responsible for dynamically providing configurations to the Compliance Service.
 - **Schema Transformation Service**: A service to handle the transformation of data schemas.
 It will use the configurations provided by the Configuration Management service to transform data according to the state's requirements.
-- **Rule Engine**: This component will evaluate rules based on the configurations.
+- **Rule Engine Service**: This component will evaluate rules based on the configurations.
 - **API Gateway**: Acts as a façade to the outside world, routing requests to the appropriate services and handling cross-cutting concerns like authentication, rate limiting, and logging.

 #### 3. Project Management